-In so far as practical, transformers shall not be located within Communications Rooms.
+Transformers shall not be located within Communications Rooms.
 Where necessary, transformers shall be dedicated to loads within the Communications Room only and shall be located to minimize electromagnetic interference.
 Transformer shall have a Faraday Shield installed to further improve noise immunity and be K-rated to accommodate non-linear loads.
-As an alternative, the transformer can use harmonic canceling techniques to mitigate the affects of harmonics.
+As an alternative, the transformer can use harmonic canceling techniques to mitigate the effects of harmonics.